antiprism/libu8g2arm_test/README.md

 * hardware I2C must call `u8g2arm_arm_init_hw_i2c(u8x8, bus_number)`
 * hardware SPI must call `u8g2arm_arm_init_hw_spi(u8x8, bus_number, cs_number)`

+The U8g2 initialisation class constructors for hardware SPI include a CS argument.
+This argument is unused (the passed value is ignored), but has been retained for compatibility.
+The CS GPIO number is instead determined by the choice of SPI bus and CS numbers.

 ### Using C++ and a display specified at runtime

 Example program [ex_init_runtime.cpp](examples/ex_init_runtime.cpp).